xinxin68/scenarios/linux/challenge-pipeline-and-redirection/step3.md

 - Use a redirect command to create "output.txt" in the "example" directory and redirect the contents of "file2.txt" to it.
 - Use a pipeline command to count the number of lines in "output.txt".

-## Summary

-In this challenge, we have created a script to manipulate files and directories using logical, redirect, and pipeline commands.
-We have also created a shell script to detect whether the user has executed the commands correctly.